Quozul/quozul.dev/src/posts/2025-05-14_what-are-minecraft-limbo-servers.md

 tags: [minecraft, limbo, bungeecord, velocity]
 ---

-If you've played on large Minecraft networks like Hypixel, you may have noticed that sometimes, instead of being kicked to the main menu when a server crashes or restarts, you're quietly placed in an empty world.
+If you've played on large Minecraft networks, you may have noticed that sometimes, instead of being kicked to the main menu when a server crashes or restarts, you're quietly placed in an empty world.
 That "empty room" is what we often call a **Limbo server**.

 <!-- more -->